Bolt (climbing)

 In rock climbing, a bolt is a permanent anchor fixed into a hole drilled in the rock as a form of climbing protection.
 Most bolts are either self-anchoring expansion bolts or fixed in place with liquid resin.
-Climbing routes that are bolted as known as sport climbs, and those that do not use (or allow) bolts, are known as traditional climbs.
+Climbing routes that are bolted are known as sport climbs, and those that do not use (or allow) bolts, are known as traditional climbs.

 Description

 While bolts are commonplace in rock and gym climbing there is no universal vocabulary to describe them.
-Generally, a bolt hanger or a fixed hanger is a combination of a fixed bolt and a specialized stainless steel hanger designed to accept a carabiner, whereas in certain regions a bolt runner or a carrot describes a hangerless bolt (where the climber must provide their own hanger bracket and sometimes lock nut).
-A ring bolt has a loop on one end so it presents as a U-shape embedded in the wall.
+Generally, a bolt hanger (or a fixed hanger) is a combination of a fixed bolt and a specialized stainless steel hanger designed to accept a carabiner, whereas in certain regions a bolt runner (or a carrot) describes a hangerless bolt (where the climber must provide their own hanger bracket such as a rivet hanger).
 A climbing rope is then clipped into the carabiner.
 Generally quickdraws or slings are employed between bolt hangers and the rope to reduce drag when ascending, belaying and rappelling.